JoeDevJourney/minishell/README.md

 ## Authors

-This project was a collaboration with [dchrysov](https://github.com/chrisov), as part of the 42 Programming School Core curriculum.<br>
+This project was a collaboration with [dchrysov](https://github.com/chrisov), as part of the 42 Programming School's Core curriculum.<br>
 Thanks for the awesome work!